A career in sales? 7 Tips to Ride the sales rollercoaster.

 - Don’t talk about your slump to others, it will bring them down and make you sound like you are making excuses.
 By talking about it to anyone who will listen just ends up reinforcing the issue and prevents you seeing a clear exit.

-- Go over your prospect list, call everyone single one and look to move him or her along the line, even if it is just by one step.
+- Go over your prospect list, call every single one and look to move him or her along the line, even if it is just by one step.
 Use the following statement-question to kick things off.
 “The last time we spoke, you talked to me about the following areas and I would love to pick up with you from there.
 Has anything changed since we last spoke?”
 This shows the client you have listened and remembered and also gets them to bring you up to speed on what has happened since talking.
 If there is nothing changed, then take in a piece of research or interesting information that they can value and use.

 - Challenge yourself to generate some new business and create new contacts, do a few introductory cold calls, don’t worry about the knock backs, it is a numbers game.
 I don’t care that people out there might think that is an old school approach, it works.
-When you fall of the horse get back in the saddle my friends.
+When you fall off of the horse get back in the saddle my friends.

 So if you are already in sales, you might find some of these tips helpful.
 If you are thinking of moving into a career in sales, then these will definitely help you manage your own expectations and give the nudge you might need to work in the one of the greatest professions of them all.
 Now put your hands in the air and scream if you want to go faster.